OfficeDev/office-js-docs-pr/docs/reference/requirement-sets/excel-api-1-8-requirement-set.md

 More [events](/office/dev/add-ins/excel/excel-add-ins-events) have been added for charts.
 Have your add-in react to users interacting with the chart.
 You can also [toggle events](/office/dev/add-ins/excel/performance#enable-and-disable-events) firing across the entire workbook.

 ## API list

+To see a complete list of all APIs supported by this requirement set (including previously released APIs), [click here to see a version-specific of the API reference documentation]((/javascript/api/excel?view=excel-js-1.8)).

 | Class | Fields | Description |
 |:---|:---|:---|